T

 museum

-Norway's largest museum of art, architecture, and design, housing a vast collection from antiquity to contemporary works.
-Don't miss Edvard Munch's 'The Scream'.
+Norway's largest museum of art, architecture, and design, featuring a vast collection including Edvard Munch's 'The Scream'.
+The new, architecturally striking building opened in 2022.

 • Allow ample time to explore the diverse collections.